Crypto Accounting Oracle Fusion / EBS Integration (2026)

 Sources

-• Export is plumbing not assurance — classification/cost-basis/fair-value remain auditor judgements; confirm posting design with auditor and Oracle administrator; not accounting advice
+• The segmented-flexfield, intercompany, and close-fit treatments remain auditor and administrator judgements; confirm the posting design with your auditor and Oracle administrator.
+Not accounting advice.

 Editorial disclaimer